rdpopov/nvim-sak/README.md

   begins with @, it will be interpreted as the arguments to a :g norm command

 ## Setup
 There isn't much for setup.
 Install with plugin manager of choice.
+Therre isn't any setup, it should get sourced at startup.

 ``` vim
 Plug 'rdpopov/nvim-sak'